21mooie/codefornewark.org/pages/new-hackers.md

     <li>
         <h1> Edit website </h1>
         <p>
             Make changes to code based on information in README.md of project.
 There are some things which need to be fixed.
-When finished, push your changes pack to your forked repository on Github.
+When finished, push your changes back to your forked repository on Github.
         </p>
     </li>
     <li>